 My name's Willem.
 Willem Tarinsky.
-My father Mathew, like me, has come to this farm by the sea every summer since we were three.
-We practically grew up here, by this tree, in our own time, running along these muddy banks, diving into this tidal stream,
+My father, like me, has come to this farm by the sea every summer since we were three.
+We practically grew up here, by this tree, in our own time, running along these muddy banks, diving into these tidal streams.

-Faster now, along the edge of the yard, where the grass met the sandy marshy shore, the McMillan boys and I followed the waterline past the yard and into the tall corn rows that led to the cool forest floor, crawling through ferns and moss until our bright white skin was no more.
-Our final destination, beyond the trees, over the wide stream and across the salt marsh of the back four, was the house of the girl, the girl of the wind, whose eyes drew us in like sunshine on even the cloudiest of days.
+Faster now, along the edges of the yard, where the grass meets the marshy reeds, the McMillan brothers and I form a line of boys that flows into the tall corn rows and across the field toward the cool forest floor.
+Crawling now, through the ferns and moss our bright white skin is no more.
+Our final destination, beyond the trees, over the wide stream and across the salt marsh of the back four, is the house of the girl, the girl of the wind, whose eyes drew us in, like sunshine and sin, on even the cloudiest days.

-This is where we looped out time, spending lazy afternoons, four boys, a girl, five dreams, filling days with stories and adventures.
+This is where we looped out time, spending lazy afternoons, four boys, a girl, five dreams, filling days with stories of time.
 At seven, I was the youngest.
 Gregory was ten and George eleven.
 Izzy, our fearless leader was twelve, almost thirteen.
 Their older brother Jeff was away at the academy.
-And Jill, she was 83.
+And Jill, she was 8, sometimes going on 83.

-Hot turns to cold as we are in motion.
+Hot turns to cold when we are in motion.
 My legs aren't as long as theirs, but I keep up the best I can.
-We cut between the corn rows, the clods of dirt are uneven and I sometimes trail behind, but Gregory and George make sure I never lose sight of them.
+We cut between the tall corn rows, the clods of dirt uneven beneath our bare feet and I often trail behind, but Georgie makes sure I never lose sight of them as we move between the rows.

-Summers are running weather and soon we've crossed the wide field to the forest edge.
-We catch our breath as we enter the trees, the stalks rustling behind our heads, we've slowed briefly, our eyes adjusting to the muted light filtering through the still forest.
-Through briars and pickers that now volunteer to attach themselves, though meerly brush off the sweat off our slick skin.
-The sounds deepen as we move between the thickest trees, some with widths toward 700 years.
-Our hearts thump loud but slower, here in the calm, as e store up energy for the unknowns ahead.
+Summers are running weather and soon we've crossed the wide field to the forest edge where we catch our breath as we enter the trees.
+The moist leaves and dirt is cool under our feet, we've slowed, only briefly, as our eyes adjust to the muted light filtering through the still forest above, avoiding briars and pickers by moving lower.
+They volunteer to attach themselves, then slide off our backs as small sweat bees share our muddy route.
+The sound of the forest deepens as we move between the thickest trees, some with trunk widths approaching 700 years.
+Our hearts thump loud but slower, here in the calm, storing up energy for the launch ahead.

-And then with a rapid pounding of feet on planks, we took off down the small dock, viaing to see whose jump and push off againt the other bodies could exceed the surrounding pack of skin, sweat and sweat-bees to gain the added push need to fly the full 20 feet, transending the pack to ever so barely grasp the swaying rope.
-Greggy shoved hard off George and made it to the tight knot 6 feet above the water.
-And I, flailing head over heels, manage to kick my feet off Jeff's shoulder and managed to catch the lower tip of the rope just as it took flight from Greg's inertia.
-I whipped high in to the air, into the bow of the willow as it crained down to absorb our flight energy, then sent us back with an inverted flip that we directed wide in an arch back over the other two where thy had plunged into the brown swirling water, laughing and grabbing at our feet now as we swung wide over their bobbing heads.
+And then we're instantly going full bore.
+The rapid pounding of our feet on the planks and we take off into the air from the dock, vying to see whose jump will push off the furthest againt the others' to exceed the surrounding rush to gain that added push needed to fly.
+Its a full 20 feet to the rope and then some.
+Transending the surrounding pack ever so slighlty, Greggy pushes off George and grabs the thick swaying rope's tight knot about six feet above the water.
+And I, flying head over heels, manage to kick my feet off Jeff's shoulder to catch the lower tip of the rope just as it takes flight from Greg's inertia.
+I whip high in to the air and up to the craggy branch of the old willow as it bows down to absorb our flight, then sends Greg and I sailing backwards with an inverted flip as we arch back over the others below, in the dark swirling tidal water.
+Laughing, they grab at our feet as we sail past, just beyond their grasp.

-The old willow moves with our motion, dipping and pulling its branches through the water like fingers making patterns on the sheets of a bed.
-My toes passed inches from the mangroves near the high bank on the other side of the wide stream as we sailed over the minnows and carp peering up at our lanky forms.
-Their tiny eyes followed our gliding shapes above.
-On the far bank, a turtle made a resonating “plunk” as it slid off a log.
-Time was moving in slow motion as our pendulum wound down and we let go, joining the others in the dark muddy water of the inner inlet.
-Cool, almost lifeless, I let my exhasted body sink down several feet to rest in the thick submerged reeds below, sounds and vibrations passing through the water to stir me back to life and renewed breath at the water surface.
+The willow moves with our motion, dipping and parsing, its branches move through the water like fingers making patterns on the sheets of a bed.
+My toes pass inches from the mangroves near the high bank on the other side of the tidal inlet as we pass over minnows and carp peering up at our lanky forms.
+Their eyes follow our gliding shapes as a turtle makes a resonating “plunk” from the log on the far bank.
+Time is moving in slow motion as our pendulum wound down and we let go, joining the others in the dark muddy water of the inner inlet.
+Cooler now, and almost lifeless, I let my exhasted body sink down several feet to rest in the thick submerged reeds below, sounds and vibrations passing through the water stir me back to life, and upward to renewal via a deep breath at the water's surface.

 The McMillan farm had been passed down through 12 generations, from Scottish and German immigrants who'd merged with the local tribes 100 years before the revolutionary war.
-Here, a mile inland from the sheltering outer banks on the North Carolina coast, the tribe and settlers had once shared this open land for hunting and gathering food, long before it was divided and owner rights were assigned.
+Here, a mile inland from the sheltering outer banks on the North Carolina coast, the tribe and settlers had once shared this open land for hunting and gathering food, long before it was divided and ownership rights were establshed.

 Protected by the islands of the Outer Banks, most days the winds were gentle on the north end of the inlet.
 Across the yard, a craggy apple tree watching over the house, and smaller fig trees lined the side yard.
 Out across the fields, an older house on stilts, stands by the end of a long line of magnolias.